ethereum/portal-network-specs/portal-wire-protocol.md

 Response message to Offer (0x07).

-Signals interest in receiving the offered data fro the corresponding Offer message.
+Signals interest in receiving the offered data from the corresponding Offer message.

 ```
 message_id := 8